 Proactive caregiver responses prompted by the sensor-based system, which is able to cue activities of daily life and monitor for lapses in daily routines

-- If the stove is left on, an individual will receive a prompt to turn it off
+If the stove is left on for a specified amount of time, an individual will receive a prompt to turn it off